-Development on properties greater than 1,100m2 in area and located within a bushfire prone area, will require a Bushfire Attack Level (BAL) Assessment to be submitted.
+Development on properties greater than 1,100m in area and located within a bushfire prone area, will require a Bushfire Attack Level (BAL) Assessment to be submitted.
 This BAL rating should inform the design and construction requirements necessary to achieve compliance with AS3959:2018: Construction of Buildings in Bushfire Prone Areas.
+The Bush Forever reservation along the foreshore is classified Class A Forest.
+Where building work is within 100 metres of the reservation and the effective slopes exceeds 20 percent a Method 2 BAL Assessment will be required.
 The Map of Bushfire Prone Areas can be found here https://maps.slip.wa.gov.au/landgate/bushfireprone/